alimony and spousal support

 Tualatin Alimony Attorney

-Contact our Tualatin spousal support attorney at JMH Law by calling (503) 386-0651 today for a consultation.
+Contact our Tualatin spousal support attorney at The Law Office of Joseph M. Harder by calling (503) 386-0651 today for a free consultation.

 How Is Spousal Support Calculated?

-Unlike child support, there is no formula for calculating spousal support in Oregon.
-The court will consider a variety of factors when determining whether to award spousal support and how much to award, including:
+Unlike child support, Oregon has no formula for calculating spousal support amounts or duration.
+Courts weigh a range of factors when deciding whether to award support and in what amount, including:

 • The length of the marriage